Error-and-Erasure Decoding for Block Codes with Feedback: Erasure Exponent of Error-Free Codes:

-Any error free block-code with erasures can be forced to decode, at erasures.
+Any error free block code with erasures can be forced to decode, at erasures.
 The resulting fixed length code has an error probability no larger than the erasure probability of the original code.
-However we know that, \cite{har}, error probability of the erasure free block-codes with feedback decreases with an exponent no larger than $\hexp(R)$.
+However we know that, \cite{har}, error probability of the erasure free block codes with feedback decreases with an exponent no larger than $\hexp(R)$.
 Thus,

 This upper bound on the erasure exponent also follows from the converse result we present in the next section, Theorem \ref{thm:con4}. \end{proof} For symmetric channels $\hexp(R)=\spexp(R)$ and Theorem \ref{thm:nonzero} determines the erasure exponent of error-free codes on symmetric channels with non-zero zero-error-capacity completely.